-While defining an ERP strategy, many organizations neglect one of the highest value-added aspects of their enterprise systems: business intelligence.
+While defining an ERP strategy, many organizations neglect one of the highest value aspects of digital transformation: business intelligence.

 Business intelligence is a pretty vague term when absent of context, so it’s understandable why some executives gloss over this important aspect of ERP systems.
 Here are a few things to consider when incorporating business intelligence into your ERP strategy:

 Business intelligence, reporting, analytics and dashboards can deliver a majority of ERP system benefits.
 Many executives focus on reducing costs with their ERP initiatives.
 Increased efficiencies, reduced IT maintenance costs and streamlined business processes are often the primary reasons for implementing new ERP systems.
 But most organizations have spent years–or decades–wringing inefficiencies out of their businesses.
 With that said, there are only so many incremental improvements that can be made.

 Business intelligence, on the other hand, can drive better decision-making, planning and visibility into both your operations and your market.
 Because of this, quantum leap improvements are more likely to be seen throughout your initiative.

 Business intelligence focuses on holistically enabling technologies.
 In recent years, we have seen a shift away from single ERP systems and more of an openness to adopt a variety of technologies outside the normal realm of SAP, Oracle, Microsoft Dynamics and other ERP vendors.
 By focusing on the desired end results from a business intelligence perspective, you may find that outlying technologies will better deliver what you are trying to accomplish.
 For example, eCommerce, mobile solutions and integration to other digital technology can enable better business intelligence and decision-making beyond what traditional enterprise software can.
 And, with more robust and flexible integration tools available today, best-of-breed solutions don’t have the same stigma as they did in years past.